-The Directors currently believe the Group's liquidity position is more than sufficient to meet its needs for the foreseeable future.
+The Directors currently believe the Group's liquidity position, supported by the financing facilities of the parent company and ultimate group, is more than sufficient to meet its needs for the foreseeable future.

-4. Critical accounting judgements and key sources of estimation uncertainty
+4. Critical accounting estimates and key judgements